 “Germany, Germany above all!”

 Hans and Étienne had taken their ship to Coblenz, Mainz, and Wiesbaden.
-But just before Strasbourg the “Aimée” had to stop to let another ship pass.
+But just before Strasbourg the “Aimée” had to stop briefly to let another ship pass.
 In the wartime situation on both sides of the Rhine, many saw an enemy in anyone they did not know.
 Apparently, some had believed that the ship with the French name was to be handed over to the enemy, whomsoever they considered the enemy.
-Hans had shouted that they wanted to offer the “Aimée” to the Red Cross.
-Then a shot had been fired from somewhere, and Hans was killed.
-Etienne had rushed to him, and another bullet had wounded him lethally.
+Hans had shouted that they would donate the “Aimée” to the Red Cross.
+Then a shot had been fired from somewhere, and Hans was killed. Étienne had rushed to him, and another bullet had wounded him lethally.

-Farewell to Hans and Etienne
+Farewell to Hans and Étienne

 Captain Joscha Csabany

 Soon Joscha had to leave.
 “They’ve drafted you,” Lottie said to her brother, “but at least you do not have to go to the front.”
 “How could I ever be glad about staying behind,” Joscha replied sadly, “my heart goes out to the hundreds of thousands of poor fellows out there.
 For our peasants, mobilization in the midst of the harvest is a terrible disaster.
-Our family estate in Hungary will be back area, we shall support our troops and the people around us as best we can.
-We will run our house as a convalescent home and a field post station, and outside there is an exercise field.
-We will mobilize all the tailoring companies with whom Mama has worked together, they have to produce uniforms now.”
+Everything is now under military administration, and they need us more urgently elsewhere.

 Marie hugged him spontaneously.
 “But you’re alone in Hungary,” she said.
 Joscha was touched.
-“Many men are gone, almost every family had to let a husband, son, brother or fiancé go to war,” he said, “they all pray and hope that their loved ones will come back home safely.
-Only the elderly, the women, the children are there to do the work at home, and papa in Vienna and myself.
+“Many men are gone, almost every family had to let a husband, son, brother, or fiancé go to war,” he said, “they all are praying and hoping that their loved ones will come back home safely.
+Only the elderly, the women, the children are there to do the work at home, and papa in Vienna and me.
 I just have to help, and I’m not quite so alone when you write to me.”